Skip to Content

 Afterwards, the small forward could score around the basket with a layup, dunk, or floater before the help defense is able to potentially hinder or completely prevent the opportunity to score.

-Second, the small forward could utilize the on-ball screen to establish dribble penetration into the gaps of the overall defense, particularly adjacent to the nail area or the lane area.
+The small forward could utilize the on-ball screen to establish dribble penetration into the gaps of the overall defense, particularly adjacent to the nail area or the lane area.

-Third, the small forward could utilize several types of off-ball screens to get open near the perimeter, or possibly near the basket.
+The small forward could utilize several types of off-ball screens to get open near the perimeter, or possibly near the basket.

-From there, the small forward could receive the ball and then score points via the execution of layups, dunks, floaters, or high quality open jump shots that are not contested by potential defenders.
+From there, the small forward could receive the ball and then score points via the execution of layups, dunks, floaters, or high quality open jump shots that are not heavily contested by potential defenders.

-Fourth, the small forward could cut to the basket, particularly from the weak side perimeter areas of the court, receive the ball from another offensive player, and then quickly score at the rim before the defense is able to properly react.
+The small forward could cut to the basket, particularly from the weak side perimeter areas of the court, receive the ball from another offensive player, and then quickly score at the rim before the defense is able to properly react.

 The small forward could be an effective defender in terms of containing the ball and/or executing defensive closeouts near the perimeter areas of the court.